-In terms of post-graduate training I lead the OU contribution to the AHRC funded Centre for Doctoral Training (CDT), Design Star [www.designstar.org.uk].
-This CDT is led by The University of Reading University and includes Goldsmiths University of London, Loughborough University and Brighton University as its other consortium institutions.
+In terms of post-graduate training I am part of the OU's AHRC funded Open-Oxford-Cambridge DTP and I also lead the OU contribution to the AHRC funded Centre for Doctoral Training (CDT), Design Star [www.designstar.org.uk].

 I have been the external examiner for the MSc in Energy and Industrial Sustainability at DMU, Leicester, the MA Sustainable Design at Brighton University and the MA Design Futures and Metadesign at Goldsmiths university of London.

 I have been a Fellow of the Higher Education Academy (FHEA) since 2002.